AmpliconSuite/AmpliconClassifier/README.md

 >`python amplicon_classifier.py --ref GRCh38 --AA_results /path/to/AA/output/directories/ > classifier_stdout.log`

 AC will crawl the given location and find all relevant AA files and perform classification on them.
+Amplicons can be classified in parallel with `--jobs N`; output order follows the input file order.
+When BFBArchitect is enabled, the approximate BFBArchitect solver thread budget is `--jobs * --bfb_threads`.

 **To classify a single amplicon**: